Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Help your child wash his or her hands often.

-Teach your child to cough or sneeze into his or her elbow, sleeve, or a tissue.
+Teach your children to cough or sneeze into their elbow, sleeve, or a tissue.
+Teach them to wash their hands afterward.

-Give your child plenty of fluids to help prevent dehydration, such as an electrolyte solution, water, juice, and soup.
+Give your child plenty of fluids, such as an electrolyte solution, water, juice, and soup.

 Make sure your child gets plenty of rest.

 Keep your child at home to prevent the spread of germs.
-Do so until at least 24 hours after the fever is gone (without being reduced by medications such as ibuprofen).
+Do so until at least 24 hours after the fever is gone.

-Use “children’s strength” medication for symptoms.
-Discuss over-the-counter (OTC) products with the doctor before using them.
-Never give your child aspirin, and never give ibuprofen to an infant age 6 months or younger.NOTE: Do not give OTC cough and cold medications to a child under age 6, unless your doctor tells you to do so.
+Use children’s strength medicine for symptoms.
+Discuss over-the-counter (OTC) medicines with your child's healthcare provider before using them.
+Note: Don’t give OTC cough and cold medicines to a child younger than age 6, unless your child's healthcare provider tells you to do so.

-Ask your child’s doctor about antiviral medication.
-This may help your child get well sooner.
+Ask your child’s provider about antiviral medicine.
+If taken within the first 2 days of the flu, it can help your child have fewer symptoms and get well sooner.

-Call the doctor if your otherwise healthy child has:
+Call your child's healthcare provider if your otherwise healthy child has:

 Shortness of breath or fast breathing